gatsbyjs/gatsby/docs/docs/reference/release-notes/migrating-from-v2-to-v3.md

 Looking for the [v2 docs](https://v2.gatsbyjs.com)?

-> This document is a work in progress.
-Have you run into something that's not covered here?
+> Have you run into something that's not covered here?
 [Add your changes to GitHub!](https://github.com/gatsbyjs/gatsby/tree/master/docs/docs/reference/release-notes/migrating-from-v2-to-v3.md)

 ## Introduction